How to Prepare Business Plans Your Lenders Will Love

 What is a business plan?

 In its simplest form, a business plan is a written description of the future of your business.
 It can be as short as some notes jotted on a napkin or as long as several hundred pages.
-Most business plans for small to medium-size businesses are 15 to 25 pages.
+Most business plans for small to medium-sized companies are 15 to 25 pages.

 A business plan generally addresses the what, why, and how of business.
 What is the business?
 What are its vision and mission?
 Why is this business unique?
 Why will it be successful?
 How will the business get revenue and control expenses?
 How will the business reach its goals?